NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

   - Create a secret in AWS SecretsManager to hold the FSxN password.
   - Deploy an EKS cluster.
   - Deploy an EC2 Linux based instance.
-  - Create policies, roles and security groups to protect the new environement.
+  - Create policies, roles and security groups to protect the new environment.
 - SSH to the Linux based instance to complete the setup:
   - Install the FSx for NetApp ONTAP Trident CSI driver.
   - Configure the Trident CSI driver.